alaraayan/project-3-server/README.md

   }, [])

 ```
-Then I created a filter function which would manipulate the array of movies to display the correct moods according to the button clicked :
+Then I created a filter function which would manipulate the array of movies to display the correct moods according to the button clicked:

 ```
 const filteredMovies = movies?.filter(movie => {